 Community-Based Victim Services

-There are 69 Community-Based Victim Services Programs in BC funded by the Ministry of Justice.
+There are 69 Community-Based Victim Services Programs in BC funded by the Ministry of Public Safety and Solicitor General.
 These community-based programs, established in the late 1980s, provide crucial emotional support, information, referrals, justice system support and liaison services for survivors of sexual assault, violence in relationships and violence against children and youth.
 Programs also work to ensure that a coordinated response is in place in their community.
 Some specialized programs provide support to survivors of violence who have specific needs, such as adult male survivors and survivors from Indigenous and multicultural communities.

-There are 95 Stopping the Violence Counselling programs in BC, funded by the Ministry of Justice.
+There are 95 Stopping the Violence Counselling programs in BC, funded by the Ministry of Public Safety and Solicitor General.
 These programs provide essential counselling and support (including information, referrals and in some cases, system liaison services) for women who have experienced sexual assault, violence in relationships, and/or childhood abuse.